The Best Low Maintenance Garden Ideas on a Budget

 Make a bold statement with oversized planters that grab attention and show off your beloved plants.
 They add drama and sophistication to any garden setting.

 But let's face it, buying large tubs and planters isn't cheap.
-For a budget-friendly alternative, consider this cheap and easy idea for creating industrial-style planters that can be customized to fit any size.
+For a budget-friendly alternative, consider this a cheap garden idea for creating industrial-style planters that can be customized to fit any size.

 What you need: Steel sheets, roofing bolts, drill